tessgi/TessGiWebsite/content/pages/data-analysis/cycle1_drn.md

        <tr>
        <td colspan="3" >Instrument reset:</td>
        <td colspan="5" >At TJD 1531.74, an interruption in communications between the instrument and spacecraft occurred, resulting in an instrument turn-off until TJD 1535.00.
-No data or telemetry were collected during this period.</td>
+No data or telemetry were collected during this period.
+After the instrument anomaly the heaters were turned on, increasing the camera temperature by ∼ 20◦ to approximately −67◦ C. Once the camera power was restored, the heaters were turned off and the camera temperatures returned to nominal within three days.
+The temperature increase caused changes in the camera focal plane scale and mean black levels of individual CCD channels.
+The mean black levels are calibrated out in the SPOC pipeline.
+Changes in focal plane temperature cause changes in the raw photometry, but the PDC systematic error-correction algorithm removes this effect for most targets</td>
        </tr>

        	<tr>